ZeX2/TWTools/README.md

 **Coordinate extractor:** Extracts coordinates from given text.

 ### Planned Features
-Here is a list of planned features, any suggestions and all feedback is appreciated, and I will try to follow as many requests as possible.
+A list of planned features, any suggestions and all feedback is appreciated.

 - More filters for the Village Finder
 - Backtiming Calculator